 4. “Having a third party do the analysis will make it more credible.”

-I get that.
+We get that.
 There’s something comforting about having an outside expert come in and give you all the answers.
 It’s probably even true that your elected officials are less likely to challenge the results when it’s time to seek approval.
 But taking this path undermines confidence in the capabilities and authority of your in-house staff.
 You’re effectively telling elected officials and the public that you can’t be trusted do the work yourself, yet you regularly present other work like annual budgets and staffing plans.
 Our experience with communities that have managed their water systems using software over several annual cycles is that once everyone is acclimatized to the process, rate changes sail through with little debate, and personal credibility gets boosted.
 After all, who better to propose the necessary rate changes than the people who live in the community, and who are ultimately responsible for the outcomes?
 As Edwin Meese, Ronald Regan’s Attorney General, once put it, “An expert is somebody who is more than 50 miles from home, has no responsibility for implementing the advice he gives, and shows slides.”

 5. “But I always use consultants.”

 We used to have to plan our evenings around the TV listings, too.
 Some people use consultants for rate reviews simply because that’s what they have always done.
 In business school they talk about the “product adoption lifecycle”, which tells us that some people are quick to adopt new innovations, whereas others wait for the majority to get on board and then catch up.
 We’re definitely seeing this in the gradual shift into software.
 After all, using online tools to support decision making is a new thing to the world, never mind water service provision.
 How long did it take you to adopt online banking?
 What about Google Maps?
 Sometimes it just takes time for people to adjust to innovations that make their lives easier.

 6. “I have a very big challenge and I really need an expert.”